Daisy Belmore: Personal life

 Belmore sought American citizenship in December 1939, petitioning in the state of New York, having lived there since July 1910.

 Belmore's brother was director Lionel Belmore, who died the year before her in Hollywood in 1953.
 She also had another brother, Herbert, who had died in 1951.
 She used to play tennis and football with her brothers during her time in America.

 She was married to Melbourne-born Samuel Waxman (April 1869 – March 1942) on 19 April 1902, but they separated in 1923.
 She had 2 children to Waxman, a boy Eric born in 1905 and a girl Ruth born in 1906.
 Her daughter was also a stage actress and musician, sometimes appearing alongside her mother, having made her debut at an early age.
 Belmore measured 5 ft 8 in in height and had blue eyes.

 Death

 Belmore died in her apartment at the Wellington Hotel on 12 December 1954, at the age of 80 due to a heart attack.
+She had been unwell with a heart condition for several years and lived alone during her later years, following the deaths of her two brothers.
+She was survived by her two children, Ruth and Eric.